 Whether you are training for a triathlon, a marathon, or just running to lose weight.
 Nothing will halt your progress faster than shin splints.
-Some people are lucky enough to have never experienced shin splints, but for the rest of us we know the feeling of being in the middle of a run and getting that sharp pain throughout our shins.
-And it will stop you from running real fast!
-One of the key things you can do to resolve shin splints is ensuring you have a good pair of shoes for running!
+Some people are lucky enough to have never experienced shin splints, but for the rest of us, we know the feeling of being in the middle of a run and getting that sharp pain throughout our shins.
+And it will stop you from running really fast!
+One of the key things you can do to resolve shin splints is to ensure you have a good pair of shoes for running!
 So below we have broken down what are the best shoes for shin splints, to keep you training and running!

-There are a couple common factors that contribute to splints.
-These including having higher arches, flat feed and lastly have improper or worn out shoes!
+There are a couple of common factors that contribute to splints.
+These include having higher arches, flat feed, and lastly have improper or worn-out shoes!

 You can resolve all of the above issues with a good pair of running shoes.
 This is why it is essential that if you suffer from shin splints that you ensure you have the best shoes for shin splints.